Dannii Minogue On Botox And Her Affair With Simon Cowell

 Dannii Minogue has spoken out about Botox injections to hide her inner sadness, according to the Courier Mail.
 The 45-year-old Australian singer has also spoken about her rivalry with her sister Kylie Minogue.

-@BBC_Studioworks @BBCLetItShine @takethat @robbiewilliams @ElstreeStudios @BBCOne @DanniiMinogue @realmartinkemp @grahnort Loved the show! ???? pic.twitter.com/OFXWYXOel9
+@BBC_Studioworks @BBCLetItShine @takethat @robbiewilliams @ElstreeStudios @BBCOne @DanniiMinogue @realmartinkemp @grahnort Loved the show!???? pic.twitter.com/OFXWYXOel9

 — TooCreative (@toocreativeart) February 27, 2017